Alec Rose: Single-handed global circumnavigation

 The voyage was closely followed by the British and international press and Rose's landfall at 12.33pm in Southsea, Portsmouth, on 4 July 1968, 354 days after he set off, was met by cheering crowds of hundreds of thousands.
 It was 10 days before his 60th birthday.
 On 10 July 1968, he was made a Knight Bachelor.
 He was made a Freeman of the City of Portsmouth in the same year, was guest of honour at the Anglo-American Sporting Club gala evening at the London Hilton, and fêted with Lively Lady outside the Daily Mirror Building at Holborn Circus.
 He opened the Bamboo House Chinese restaurant in Southsea in 1968.
 He was granted the Freedom of the City of London in 1969.

 Rose's voyages are detailed in his book My Lively Lady.
 He wrote a children's version, Around the world with Lively Lady (1968) and another book My favourite tales of the sea (1969).

-After circumnavigation
+After the circumnavigation

 In 1970, Sir Alec presented the RNLI's awards at their annual meeting in London.